kittymagician/COVID-19-Emergency-Response-Hub/README.md

 # With Thanks

-Joel Graham - joelagraham.co.uk - Web Interface Redesign
+Joel Graham - [joelagraham.co.uk](http://joelgraham.co.uk) - front end redesign

+KittyMagician - [kittymagician.com](https://kittymagician.com) - Backend and original front end design.

-Armin Ronacher - For building Flask!
+Armin Ronacher - For building [https://flask.palletsprojects.com/en/1.1.x/](flask)! (the micro web framework this web app uses.)

+Matthew Holt - For founding [https://caddyserver.com/](Caddy) (a super simple web server with https by default.)

+Benoit Chesneau - For founding [https://gunicorn.org/](gunicorn) (for building a WSGI that can interface with Caddy.)

+Thank you to the millions of developers around the world working on open source projects.